common name: an oriental wood borer

 Introduction - Synonymy - Distribution - Description - Biology - Hosts - Economic Importance - Management - Selected References

-In January 1967, specimens of a wood boring beetle were collected in oak lumber at Ft.
+In January 1967, specimens of a wood boring beetle were collected from oak lumber in Ft.
 Lauderdale, Florida and forwarded for identification to the Department of Entomology, University of Florida.
 These were later sent to the Division of Plant Industry and identified by the senior author as Heterobostrychus aequalis (Waterhouse), a species not previously known to be established in the United States (Fisher 1950).

 Since this species is a serious pest of lumber and nearly all wood products, a survey was immediately conducted by the Division of Plant Industry and the U.S. Department of Agriculture to determine the extent of the infestation.
 Subsequent inspections of lumber yards revealed additional infestations in the Ft.
 Lauderdale and Miami areas.
 In 2001, specimens were found infesting pallets and containers of machine parts imported from Singapore in St. Petersburg, Pinellas County, Florida (Halbert 2001).

 Sixty-four species of the family Bostrichidae are recorded for the U.S. and Canada (Arnett 2000), and twenty-nine additional species have been intercepted, but they have not become established (Fisher 1950).
-The genus Heterobostrychus contains only one other species, brunneus (Murray), that has been intercepted in the U.S, both in Florida (Arnett 2000).
+The genus Heterobostrychus contains only one other species, brunneus (Murray), that has been intercepted in the U.S (Arnett 2000).
 It differs from aequalis in the lack of hook-like tubercles at the apical declivity in the male and in the presence of short recumbent pubescence on the dorsal surface.

-H. uncipennis Lesne is listed as a synonym of H. aequalis (Fisher 1950).
+Heterobostrychus uncipennis Lesne is listed as a synonym of Heterobostrychus aequalis (Fisher 1950).

-The type locality is Timor Laut Islands; additional records include Indochina, Madagascar, Andaman and Mariana Islands, India, Sri Lanka, Malaysia, Java, Philippines, New Guinea, Cuba, and Surinam.
-It now is also found in Queensland, Australia, where is it known as the lesser auger beetle (Anonymous 2004).
-In the United States it has been intercepted numerous times.
-This exotic beetle is now established in the wild in Florida (Halbert 2001).
+The type locality is The Tanimbar Islands (also known as Timur Laut); additional records include Indochina, Madagascar, Andaman and Mariana Islands, India, Sri Lanka, Malaysia, Java, the Philippines, New Guinea, Cuba, and Surinam.
+It is also found in Queensland, Australia, where is it known as the lesser auger beetle (Anonymous 2004).
+In the United States it has been intercepted numerous times and is established in Florida (Halbert 2001).

 Figure 1.
 Adult male Heterobostrychus aequalis (Waterhouse), a wood-boring beetle.
 Photograph by Lyle J. Buss, University of Florida.